AdobeDocs/marketo.en/help/sky/home.md

 The [!DNL Marketo Sky] interface utilizes new designs, workflows, and features to help you get more out of [!DNL Marketo].

+>[!IMPORTANT]
+>
+>Marketo Sky will be deprecated in March of 2022.
+[Learn more here](https://nation.marketo.com/t5/the-next-generation-experience/marketo-sky-deprecation-notice/ba-p/320115#M33).

 ## Getting Started

 * [What's available in Marketo Sky](/help/sky/marketo-sky-features.md)